-The ADF7023-J supports binary frequency shift keying (2FSK), minimum shift keying (MSK), binary level Gaussian filtered 2FSK (GFSK), and Gaussian filtered MSK (GMSK).
+The ADF7023 supports binary frequency shift keying (2FSK), minimum shift keying (MSK), binary level Gaussian filtered 2FSK (GFSK), Gaussian filtered MSK (GMSK), and on-off keying (OOK).
 The desired transmit and receive modulation formats are set in the RADIO_CFG_9 register (Address 0x115).

-When using 2FSK/GFSK/MSK/GMSK modulation, the frequency deviation can be set using the FREQ_DEVIATION[11:0] bits in the RADIO_CFG_1 register (Address 0x10D) and the RADIO_CFG_2 register (Address 0x10E).
+When using 2FSK/GFSK/MSK/GMSK modulation, the frequency deviation can be set using the FREQ_DEVIATION[11:0] parameter in the RADIO_CFG_1 register (Address 0x10D) and RADIO_CFG_1 register (Address 0x10E).
 The data rate can be set in the 1 kbps to 300 kbps range using the DATA_RATE[11:0] parameter in the RADIO_CFG_0 register (Address 0x10C) and RADIO_CFG_1 register (Address 0x10D).
-For GFSK/GMSK modulation, the Gaussian filter uses a fixed BT of 0.5.
+For GFSK/GMSK modulation, the Gaussian filter uses a fixed bandwidth time (BT) product of 0.5.